 Thank you, Fr.
 Romero, for reminding me of our highest calling, which is simply to love, and to bear the costs of love.
 You are truly risen again in the Salvadoran people, a counter-sign lifted up for the church universal across the world.
 Let our lives and our joy and our blood be a seed of hope for all people.

 Yes, it is possible to be a human being.

-UPDATE (5/25/2015): a brilliant and beautiful reflection on Romero’s impact by my colleague Marcus Mescher at Xavier University: link here.
+UPDATE: a brilliant and beautiful reflection on Romero’s impact by my friend and former colleague Dr. Marcus Mescher of Xavier University: link here.